sandeepmistry/arduino-CAN/API.md

 CAN.sleep();
 ```

-Wake up the CAN contoller if it was previously in sleep mode.
+Wake up the CAN contoller, if it was previously in sleep mode.
+This will put the CAN controller into normal operation mode.

 ```arduino
 CAN.wakeup();